 Other research on water quality includes analytical development for the determination of sewage indicator compounds in aqueous systems (e.g. purge and trap), the application of nuclear magnetic resonance spectroscopy to environmental studies, and the effects of water pollutants on the distribution of tropical coral ecosystems.
 I was President of the Association of Chemistry and the Environment and I am currently Secretary of the Estuarine and Coastal Sciences Association.
 I am an Associate Editor of the journal Environmental Chemistry Letters, and review for a number of journals, including Limnology & Oceanography, Marine Chemistry, Organic Geochemistry, Chemosphere and Marine Environmental Research.
 I am a member of the NERC Peer Review College (2009-2012).

 I grew up by the Irish Sea and greatly enjoyed Chemistry at school, which led me to search for a university degree programme that could combine my love of both.
-I graduated in BSc (Hons) in Chemistry with Oceanography from the University of Liverpool, U.K., and remained there to continue my PhD research under the supervision of Professor George Wolff (thesis title: "The Geochemistry of the Methylamines in Recent Marine and Lacustrine Sediments") in the Environmental Organic Chemistry and Geochemistry Group, Department of Earth and Ocean Sciences.
-I moved on to the
+I graduated in BSc (Hons) in Chemistry with Oceanography from the University of Liverpool, U.K., and remained there to continue my PhD research under the supervision of Professor George Wolff (thesis title: 'The Geochemistry of the Methylamines in Recent Marine and Lacustrine Sediments') in the Environmental Organic Chemistry and Geochemistry Group, Department of Earth and Ocean Sciences.
+I moved on to the Marine Biological Association of the United Kingdom and worked with Professor Paul Dando on a pan-European project studying the biogeochemistry of hydrothermal, geothermal and cold seep ecosystems.
+In 1995, I joined Middlesex University as a Lecturer in Environmental Chemistry and renewed my interest in the biogeochemistry of organic nitrogen.
+I taught Environmental Organic Chemistry at undergraduate and masters level and was Programme Leader for MSc Water Pollution Control.
+Other pedagogic activities included writing a distance learning module on physico-chemistry and water quality modelling for an MSc Integrated Pollution Control, and developing a transferable skills module for first year undergraduates.

 I joined the University of Plymouth in 2001.
-As a member of the Centre for Chemical Sciences (CCS), I teach organic chemistry, analytical chemistry and scientific and professional skills, on the BSc Analytical Chemistry and BSc Applied Chemistry programmes.
-I also contribute to chemistry teaching on the well-established BSc Environmental Science.
-I manage the CCS webpages.
+I teach organic chemistry and analytical chemistry on the BSc (Hons) Chemistry and also manage the programme.

-I have continued to pursue my research interests in the marine organic nitrogen cycle, with projects funded by the NERC and the Leverhulme Trust (see research interests).
+I have continued to pursue my research interests in the marine organic nitrogen cycle, with projects funded by the NERC, the Leverhulme Trust and the EU (see research interests).

 I teach on the BSc Analytical Chemistry and BSc Chemistry Programmes in the following areas: organic chemistry (molecular rearrangements; carbonyl chemistry), analytical chemistry (gas chromatography; high performance liquid chromatography), marine chemistry and professional and scientific skills (scientific writing; research project preparation and management).